-With a wide experience in all aspects of General Commercial and Insurance Litigation Michael also specialises in a broad spectrum of Commercial law, including Commercial Contracts, Personal Agreements and the Law of Guarantees as well as both Corporate and Personal insolvency.
+Michael has acquired wide experience in all aspects of General Commercial and Insurance Litigation and also specialises in a broad spectrum of Commercial law, including Commercial Contracts, Personal Agreements and the Law of Guarantees as well as both Corporate and Personal insolvency.
 In B & S Contractors v Victor Green Publications ICR 419 Michael successfully established the concept of Economic Duress and in the case of Garrowv Society of Lloyd’s, Times 28 Oct 1999, he acted for Simon Garrow when the Court of Appeal confirmed the right of set-off in Bankruptcy to be akin to the then recently established right in a winding up.